cwkingjr/sayings-i-like/README.md

 # Sayings I like

-If you are not the lead dog, the veiw is all the same.
+If you are not the lead dog, the view is all the same.

 The absence of evidence is not evidence of absence.